Web Scraping APIs

 Why are some links missing from my extraction?

-Likely they are added by JavaScript after the page loads.
-Switch to a headless browser or JS-rendering API, then wait for the DOM to settle before reading.
+Most likely those links are added by JavaScript after the page first loads, so a plain static fetch never sees them.
+Switch to a headless browser (a real browser engine running with no window) or a JS-rendering API, and wait for the DOM to settle before reading the links.

 Should I follow rel="nofollow" links?

-For crawling, yes — nofollow is a signal to search engines about PageRank, not an access restriction.
-For SEO analysis, surface the attribute as metadata rather than filtering it out.
+For crawling, yes - nofollow is a signal to search engines about PageRank (how ranking credit flows between pages), not a rule that blocks access.
+For SEO analysis, surface the attribute as metadata rather than filtering those links out.

 How do I handle infinite scroll?